Patellar Luxation & Corrective Surgery for Dogs & Cats

 What does surgery entail?

 The specific style and complexity of the surgery may vary depending on your pet’s needs.
-But, in any case, surgery involves stabilizing the joint so the kneecap can’t slide around.
+But, in any case, surgery involves stabilizing the joint so the patella can’t slide around.
 This can improve your pet’s mobility and help slow the development of arthritis.

 For the surgery, you’ll need to fast your pet the night before.
 Then, our surgeon will perform the surgery and keep your pet under observation afterward.